Program overview

 • Additional homework hours ranging from 15-30 hours per week.

 Students will engage in a rigorous curriculum that blends academic learning with practical experiences.
 The first year focuses on guiding children's behavior and developing communication skills, while the second year deepens knowledge in leadership and professional practice.
-The program is open to international students and includes clinical/fieldwork placements, ensuring that graduates are well-prepared for their future careers.
+The program is open to international students and includes supervised practice to ensure students are well-prepared for their future careers.

 Featured Experiences